bf-nv/bionemo_tutorials/README.md

    Copy and paste your `API_KEY` into the Google Colab environment as instructed.

 3) **Run the Tutorial Notebooks** <BR>
-   Sequentially execute the three provided Jupyter Notebooks in the Google Colab environment, following the step-by-step instructions included in each IPYNB.
+   Sequentially execute the provided Jupyter Notebooks in the Google Colab environment, following the step-by-step instructions included in each IPYNB.

 ## Details